-A key inflation gauge sets 40-year high as gas and food soar - NewsBreak
+A Key Inflation Gauge Sets 40-Year High as Gas and Food Soar - NewsBreak

-A key inflation gauge sets 40-year high as gas and food soar
+A Key Inflation Gauge Sets 40-Year High as Gas and Food Soar

-An inflation gauge that is closely monitored by the Federal Reserve jumped 6.4% in February compared with a year ago, with sharply higher prices for food , gasoline and other necessities squeezing Americans' finances.
+WASHINGTON (AP) — An inflation gauge that is closely monitored by the Federal Reserve jumped 6.4% in February compared with a year ago, with sharply higher prices for food, gasoline and other necessities squeezing Americans’ finances.

 The figure reported Thursday by the Commerce Department was the largest year-over-year rise since January 1982.
 Excluding volatile prices for food and energy, so-called core inflation increased 5.4% in February from 12 months earlier.

 Robust consumer demand has combined with shortages of many goods to fuel the sharpest price jumps in four decades.
-Measures of inflation will likely worsen in the coming months because Thursday's report doesn't reflect the consequences of Russia's invasion of Ukraine, which occurred Feb.
-24. The war has disrupted global oil markets and accelerated prices for wheat, nickel and other key commodities.
+Escalating the inflation pressures, Russia’s invasion of Ukraine has disrupted global oil markets and accelerated prices for wheat, nickel and other key commodities.

-Squeezed by inflation, consumers increased their spending by just 0.2% in February, down from a much larger 2.7% gain in January.
+The inflation spike took a toll on consumers, whose spending in February rose just 0.2%, down from a much larger 2.7% gain in January.
 Adjusted for inflation, spending actually fell 0.4% last month.
-The decline partly reflected a shift away from heavy spending on goods to a focus on services, such as health care, travel and entertainment, which consumers had long avoided during the worst of the pandemic.

-Spending on such services grew 0.6%, the most since July, while purchases of autos, furniture, clothes and other goods dropped 2.1%.
-Many economists had previously suggested that a shift away from goods purchases might loosen supply chain snarls and cool inflation.
-But prices are still rising rapidly for goods, including a 1.1% increase in February.

 Businesses have been raising pay to attract and keep employees — a trend that is benefiting workers but also giving employers cause to raise prices to offset their higher labor costs.
 That cycle is helping fuel inflation.